Councils need more government support to tackle rogue landlords

 - Update government guidance on fees, licensing conditions, and enforcement

-government could provide improved guidance to encourage greater standardisation in the
+policy: the government could provide improved guidance to encourage greater

 operation of licensing schemes across the country, learning from existing best practice.

 Areas where guidance could be updated include: